Apology but no cash payments: California reparations for slavery start incrementally

 California's first reparations legislation includes a formal bipartisan apology to Black residents and a $12 million package of racial justice laws.
 Experts consider it transformative for the national conversation.

-The legislature’s first response was incremental: The bipartisan apology was the marquee gesture, and the $12 million funding just a fraction of what would have been needed for cash payments to descendants of chattel slavery or other forms of monetary redress, like subsidies for education or homeownership.
+The legislature’s first response was incremental: The bipartisan apology was the marquee gesture, and the $12 million funding just a fraction of what would have been needed for cash payments to descendants of chattel slavery or for other forms of monetary redress, like subsidies for education or homeownership.
 The new laws addresses such issues as “food deserts,” discrimination based on traits associated with race (such as hair texture and style), and better maternal health in marginalized communities.

 “Everyone is looking to California to lead, looking to California to understand what obstacles might be ahead of us, looking for how community and institutions work together and wrap around in this process of reparations,” says Robin Rue Simmons, founder of FirstRepair, an organization leading reparations discussions across the country.